Technical Discussion

 There are other factors at play when discussing proper chassis setup like toe and caster, however this article will focus on the specifics of camber.
 As the photo below depicts, a car has; zero negative camber when the tire sits perpendicular with the road, negative camber when the tire leans in towards the centerline of the vehicle, and positive camber when the tire is tilted away from the centerline of the vehicle.

 It’s with good reason your Grandma’s Buick comes from the factory with very neutral alignment settings encompassing very little camber.
 For your average daily drivers out there commuting to work, dropping kids off at soccer practice, or making trips to the grocery store, neutral alignment settings with minimal camber lends itself to tire longevity and promotes overall stability and predictability for the driver.
 As a tire makes contact with the road surface, it creates a contact patch which is where grip is generated, and a car setup from the factory will generate its largest contact patch while driving in a straight line.
 As enthusiasts, we enjoy pushing our cars to their limits, and whether you enjoy spirited driving through back canyon roads or you are fighting for position in a competitive race environment, the car must maintain superior levels of grip throughout the corners as well.
-As a car is thrown viscously into a corner, it experiences lateral G’s which results in the outer tires gaining positive camber.
+As a car is thrown viciously into a corner, it experiences lateral G’s which results in the outer tires gaining positive camber.
 In other words, the outer tires roll over to the shoulders reducing the contact patch, and this results in less grip.
 It is important to note that various suspension designs will operate and react differently under compression, but to keep things concise, this article focuses on the relationship between camber and the common MacPherson strut design found on most road going vehicles today.
 Notably, the MacPherson strut does not gain much negative camber upon compression, therefore we must dial in static negative camber or camber dialed in on a flat surface while the car is stationary, to counteract the heavy forces endured during cornering.
 Now, as the car dives into a corner with the appropriate amount of static negative camber, the outside tires will come close to zeroing out- ideally maintaining low levels of negative camber maximizing the contact patch.
 All of this ultimately contributes to the driver’s ability to maintain higher levels of speed throughout the road course.

 E92 M3 at Chuckwalla